Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Method

 \subsection{Target Annotation Generation}

-The direct application of cross-attention maps frequently results in insufficient fine-grained spatial details, which can compromise the accuracy of target region localization when these maps are binarized for detailed annotations, particularly in complex scenes characterized by cluttered backgrounds.
+During inference, the direct application of cross-attention maps frequently results in insufficient fine-grained spatial details, which can compromise the accuracy of target region localization when these maps are binarized for detailed annotations, particularly in complex scenes characterized by cluttered backgrounds.
 By harnessing the rich spatial information encoded in self-attention maps, we can significantly enhance the spatial precision of the attention maps, thereby facilitating a more accurate delineation of target regions.
 Similar to \cite{sun2024iseg}, we extract self-attention maps $\mathcal{A}^{sa}$ and cross-attention maps $\mathcal{A}^{ca}$ from multiple layers of the U-Net decoder and utilize the self-attention maps to iteratively refine the cross-attention maps.
 In each iteration $i$, the refined cross-attention map is continuously updated as follows:

 where $I$ is the total number of iterations.
 Notably, $\mathcal{A}^{ca}_0$ is the average of cross-attention maps activated by $p^*$ at last timestep.
 The normalization operation is applied after each iteration to ensure the stability of the refined map.
 As shown in Fig. \ref{fig:anno}, the refinement process progressively enhances the spatial accuracy of the attention map.
 However, excessive iteration may lead to overfitting of local textures while ignoring global structural patterns.
 We therefore select $I=5$ as the optimal balance.
-Finally, by applying a threshold to the refined cross-attention map, we effectively separate the target region from the background, resulting in pixel-level annotations $\hat m$ aligned with synthesized targets.
+Finally, by applying a threshold to the refined cross-attention map, we effectively separate the target region from the background, resulting in pixel-level annotations $\hat m$ aligned with synthesized targets. \sethlcolor{yellow}Overall, the detailed synthesis process of images and annotations is depicted in Algo. \ref{alg:inf}.